codecowboydotio/codecowboy/content/ai/ai-decomposer.md

 showtoc = true
 +++

-# Nobody Holds the Whole Plan
+# Distributed shared goal decomposition

-A goal goes in — **"plan a two-week trip to Japan"** — and a tree of executable prompts comes out, produced by four kinds of agent that never share a process, a database, or a coordinator.
-No peer ever holds the **whole plan.** Plan state is reconstructed locally by each peer.
+A goal goes in — **"plan a two-week trip to Japan"** — and a tree of executable prompts comes out, produced by four kinds of agent that never share a process, a database, or a coordinator. **No peer ever holds the whole plan.** Plan state is reconstructed locally by each peer.

 ---